Belanda Bor language: Nouns

 The Nouns of the language Belanda Boor exhibit a rather wide range of canonical forms in various tone patterns.
-Tone is reduced in Belanda Boor, so it doesn’t has any grammatical function.
+Tone is reduced in Belanda Boor, so it does not have any grammatical function.
 All the minimal pairs of the lexicon differ in vowel length and quality, but not in tone.

 The majority of the Basic Nouns in Belanda Boor are of the CV(V) pattern and only few of them exhibit the shape CV (V).

-In Belanda Boor we will find various types and nouns which only consist of the pure stem.
+In Belanda Boor, there are various types and nouns which only consist of the pure stem.
 Complex nouns exhibit a stem and up to their prefixed morphemes.
 Only a derivational prefix or a classifier can be attached at a time, but never both.